 Red onions are also a rich source of the flavonoid antioxidant and major sirtuin-activating nutrient quercetin and the polyphenol antioxidant anthocyanin.
 These antioxidants prevent the oxidation of dietary and cellular fatty acids.
-They are very powerful free radical scavengers that neutralize cancer cell growth and dramatically reduce whole body inflammation.
+They are very powerful free radical scavengers that neutralize cancer cell growth and dramatically reduce whole-body inflammation.

 The anti-oxidant flavonoids are extremely rich in the outer layers of the onion.
-Many people will peel off the first few layers and lose much of these critical nutrients.
+Many people will peel off the first few layers and lose many of these critical nutrients.
 Be sure to utilize the outer, fleshy edible portions as much as possible.

 How Many Red Onions to Eat?

 Simmering onions in a soup or broth will damage some of the anthocyanins but not the sirtuin-activating quercetin.
 The quercetin moves into the soup or broth.
 The lower the heat the more nutrients will be contained in the soup or broth.
 Studies have shown that 4-7 servings of red onions each week (equivalent to about 2-3 onions) have been associated with the greatest benefit in reducing colorectal, oral, laryngeal, esophageal & ovarian cancer.